Jeremy Pena Preview, Player Props: Astros vs. Red Sox

 Jeremy Pena At The Plate

-- In 8.8% of his games this season, he has homered, and 2.1% of his trips to the plate.
+- In 8.8% of his games this season, he has gone deep, and 2.1% of his trips to the plate.

-- Pena has driven in a run in 30 games this year (26.5%), including 10 games with more than one RBI (8.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Pena has had an RBI in 30 games this year (26.3%), including 10 multi-RBI outings (8.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.